Wangku/Visualizations/README.md

 >AZ|515910|828669|362642|601943|1804762|1523681|862573
 >AR|202070|343207|157204|264160|754420|727124|407205

->First visualization I did is pretty normal stack bar graph.
-Different color represent different age range.
+>It has 8 columns, first column shows the name of state, and the other seven columns show the population in different age range.
+First visualization I did is pretty normal stack bar graph.
+Different color represents different age range.
 ![stackedbarchart.png](./image/StackedBar.png)
 >You can also click the website link **[StackedBarChart](https://wangku.github.io/Visualizations/Practice/Stacked_Bar_Chart.html)** to see the detail.

 >Then I did two variants.
 Same data source and same color representation, while using radial present method.
 You can check the following two website links finding the detail.
+>
 >**[Radial_Stacked_Bar_1st](https://wangku.github.io/Visualizations/Practice/Radial_Stacked_Bar_1st.html)**
+>
 >**[Radial_Stacked_Bar_2nd](https://wangku.github.io/Visualizations/Practice/Radial_Stacked_Bar_2nd.html)**

 --------------------

 Hierarchy Structure
 =========
->As we all know.
+>**Hierarchy** is defined as __Data repository in which cases are related to subcases__.
+It can be thought of as imposing an ordering in which cases are parents or ancestors of other cases.
+The family histories, file/direcotry systems on computers and Object-oriented software classes are all hierarchy structure.

->The data has the following structure as example:
+>I design and implement some visualizations to present the hierarchy structure.
+The data I used has the following structure as example:

 > id | value
 >------------|------------